If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

 Again, I’m not a medical professional of any kind, just a vegan who likes to research topics like this.
 If you’ve had real kidney stone issues in the past and are apprehensive about using vegan protein powder, talk to an actual doctor.

-If you're interested in finding a good vegan protein powder at this point, take a look at our guide to the best vegan protein powder.
+If you're interested in finding a good vegan protein powder at this point, take a look at our guide to the top plant-based protein powders.